-The following principles outline the minimum standards that guide the Lanetix's data governance procedures and must be adhered to by all Lanetix staff:
+The following principles outline the minimum standards that guide Winmore's data governance procedures and must be adhered to by all Winmore staff:

-5.1 Lanetix, rather than any individual or organisational unit, is the steward of all data.
+5.1 Winmore, rather than any individual or organizational unit, is the steward of all data.
 The Data Trustee has the responsibility for the management of data.
-The Data Steering Group, is responsible for the overall management of Lanetix's data governance.
+The Data Steering Group, is responsible for the overall management of Winmore's data governance.

 5.2 The Data Trustee is responsible for the quality and integrity, implementation and enforcement of data management.
 Managers are responsible for ensuring effective local protocols are in place to guide the appropriate use of data.